wenwen0319/wenwen0319.github.io/eviltwin.md

 * So easy to hack

 ## Large Public Wifi Network

 e.g., in a company

 Characteristics:
-1)Complex network, but the company can give us the information of whole WIFI network.
+* Complex network, but the company can give us the information of whole WIFI network.
-2)What’s more, the first two hops in a large WIFI network are usually fixed.
+* What’s more, the first two hops in a large WIFI network are usually fixed.
-3)The Evil Twin is usually in the Network
+* The Evil Twin is usually in the Network

+Detection:

-Detection: It's based on hops.(Especially the first two hops) Set a authentication sever in the network.
+It's based on hops.(Especially the first two hops)

+Set a authentication sever in the network.
 The sever saves legal AP’s IP, routing path and other information.
 When a client connects to the network, use traceroute to get the routing information and send the information to the sever.

 If the all routing paths is legal
-	(1) no extra AP(no extra IP)
+* no extra AP(no extra IP)
-	(2) the AP sequence is correct
+* the AP sequence is correct
 Then we think it’s a legal connection
 Else it’s illegal
 ### Pros and Cons